Moses Quinby: Beekeeping

 He partnered with their son, Thomas Underwood (also a tanner) who had become a beekeeper from 1853 to 1859 with up to 1200 colonies.
 Thomas invented a movable honey frame known as the Leaf or Underhill hive.
 He reduced the number of hives in 1862, probably due to the shortage of labor caused by the Civil War and because his business partner Thomas in 1859 left for Williamsport, PA to develop his tanning business.
-He focused on raising Italian bees, selling packages and raising queens.
+He focused on raising Italian bees, selling packages, and raising queens.
 He still produced and shipped 11 tons of honey to New York City.
 By 1867, he offered to ship queens through the Post Office, but soon they were banned from delivery.
 He continued to sell bee supplies.

-In 1859, the first Italian bees (Apis mellifera ligustica) where successfully introduced to the United States.
+In 1859, the first Italian bees (Apis mellifera ligustica) were successfully introduced to the United States.
 Before this date, only the European dark bee (Apis mellifera mellifera) was available.
 Moses Quinby was one of the first to raise this new stock.

 On February 28, 1869, he wrote to Lyman C. Root from Mohawk, NY to make a 50/50 partnership offer:

 Lyman C. Root married his daughter a few months later.
 Elizabeth played an important role in the operation for both her father and husband.
 She is responsible for the editing and almost all of the illustrations in the books published and was recognized internationally for them.

 In March 1870, the Northeastern Beekeepers' Association at Albany, NY was organized.
 He was elected president for five years but refused re-election the year before his death in 1875.
 He was also the president of the North American Beekeepers' Association for one year starting in 1871.

-Beekeeping Supplies
+Beekeeping supplies

 Moses Quinby was a prolific inventor and innovator.
 Here are some of his inventions: